vaantipov/Numerical-Methods-In-Finance/README.md

 # Numerical-Methods-In-Finance

-The selected seminars on the course ***Numerical Methods in Finance*** (2024) taught at the Lomonosv Moscow State University under the Vega Institute Foundation program.
+The selected seminars on the course ***Numerical Methods in Finance*** (2024) taught at Lomonosv Moscow State University under Vega Institute Foundation program.

 ## Description